 You should be able to use your gas grill with children nearby and not fear a gas leak or flare-up.
 This means the plumbing and fittings must be secure while fat and juices from your food must be directed away from the direct flames.
 It’s also important that electric starters be reliable—starting your gas grill manually with a lighter is both inconvenient and dangerous

 Although it's often true that you get what you pay for, you don't have to spend a lot for a high-quality grill.
-Weber, Napoleon, and Broil King all offer high-quality gas grills in range of prices.
+Weber, Napoleon, and Broil King all offer high-quality gas grills in a range of prices—from high-end grills for outdoor kitchens to small grills that are perfect for apartments and small patios or decks.
 After narrowing your choices to high-quality gas grills that are built to perform well for years to come, you can begin to consider some of the common options and features available on many gas grills.

 Gas Grill Fuel Types: Propane vs. Natural Gas